By Pablo Archila

 - Decide that you want PrEP

-- Find a doctor that will prescribe it to you
+- Find a doctor or healthcare provider that will prescribe it to you

 - Get help paying for it